Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Distance Labeling and Routing Schemes

-Known results for routing schemes include \cite{ABLP90,AP92,EGP03,C01,TZ01-spaa}.
-Most notably, \cite{TZ01-spaa} provided routing schemes with stretch $4k-5$, labels of size $O(k)$, tables of size $O(kn^{\frac{1}{k}})$, headers of size $O(\log n)$ and routing time $O(k)$.
-For the special case of trees, \cite{TZ01-spaa} provided a routing scheme with the following parameters.
+Next, we show that spanning tree covers imply routing schemes.
+For this purpose, we use the following routing scheme for trees.

-\begin{theorem}[\cite{TZ01-spaa}] Every weighted tree $T=(V,E)$ on $n$ vertices has a routing scheme with stretch $1$, labels of size $O(\log n)$ and tables of size $O(1)$, all measured in words (there are no headers).
-The routing time is $O(1)$. \end{theorem}
+\begin{theorem}[\cite{TZ01-spaa}] Every weighted tree $T=(V,E)$ on $n$ vertices has a routing scheme with stretch $1$, labels of size $O(\log n)$ and tables of size $O(1)$, all measured in words (there are no headers). \end{theorem}

-Abraham et al. \cite{ACEFN20} argued that Ramsey tree covers (see Definition \ref{def:TreeCover}) give rise to efficient routing schemes.
-Next, we show that this is the case for general tree covers as well, albeit with somewhat inferior parameters (than in the case of Ramsey tree covers).

-\begin{lemma} Suppose that an undirected weighted graph $G=(V,E)$ has $n$ vertices and a spanning tree cover $\mathcal{T}$ with stretch $\alpha$, overlap $t$ and average overlap $s$.
-Then, $G$ has a routing scheme with stretch $\alpha$, labels of size $O(t\log n)$, tables of size $O(t)$ and headers of size $O(1)$.
-The average size of the labels and tables is $O(s\log n)$ and $O(s)$, respectively.
-The routing time is $O(t\log n)$ for the origin, and $O(1)$ for any other vertex along the routing path. \end{lemma}
+\begin{lemma} Suppose that an undirected weighted graph $G=(V,E)$ has $n$ vertices and a spanning tree cover $\mathcal{T}$ with stretch $\alpha$ and overlap $t$.
+Then, $G$ has a routing scheme with stretch $\alpha$, labels of size $O(t\log n)$, tables of size $O(t)$ and headers of size $O(1)$. \end{lemma}

 \begin{proof}

 Given the graph $G=(V,E)$, for every vertex $v\in V$ and a tree $T\in\mathcal{T}$ that contains $v$, let $l_T(v)$ and $R_T(v)$ be the label and the routing table of $v$, in the routing scheme of the tree $T$ from Theorem \ref{thm:TreeRoutingScheme}.
 In addition, let $l'(v)$ be the distance label of $v$ from Lemma \ref{lemma:DistanceLabelingFromTreeCover}, when applied to the tree cover $\mathcal{T}$.